-The BTEC Certificate / Extended Certificate in sport is designed for students who wish to study sport along side other subjects.
+The BTEC Certificate / Extended Certificate in sport is designed for students who wish to study a Sport and Physical Education topic alongside other subjects.
 The course is the equivalent to, and generates the same UCAS points as, a full A level.
-It is vocationally based which means you will study and be assessed in a variety of ways.
 You will need to have an enthusiasm for sport, both theoretically and practically.

 You will study sport specific units over two years covering a range of topics.

 Anatomy and Physiology in Sport

 The key areas for this unit explore the structure and function of the 5 different body systems that allow us to perform as athletes.
 You will learn about the different bones of the skeleton, the different types of joints, the sliding filament theory, the different types of muscle and muscle fibres, the structure of the heart and blood vessels, the mechanics of breathing, the role of Adenosine Triphosphate and its production via the three different energy systems.

 Learners will focus on the acute and long term effects of physical activity on the body.